firstdraft/guides/planning-your-idea.md

 Next, I create a [Trello board](https://trello.com/) to list out all of the features that I've identified in my wireframe.

-For the time being, I create two columns in the board: "Ideas" and "First Draft".
+For the time being, I create two columns in the board: "Ideas" and "1st draft".

 In the Ideas column, add a card for every feature that you can see in your wireframe.
 When I'm writing down a feature, I usually phrase it as a [User Story][7].
 User stories are just features, phrased in a particular manner: